hitku/primeHitku/README.md

 The numbers in the prime list are all prime numbers.

+Algorithm is under development.
-please sent any suggestion or issues to me at hiteshdurgani@gmail.com
+Please share any suggestion or issues at hiteshdurgani@gmail.com